sh377c0d3/Payloads/README.md

-# Payloads for Web Applications Penetration Testing
+# Payloads for Penetration Tester and Bug Bounty Hunters